The trend these days is to avoid bread if you want to be healthy and lean.

 Our breakfasts also involved a lot of toast.

-I’m guessing the average person had 2-4 pieces of bread per day.
+I’m guessing the average person had 2-4 pieces per day.

 Obesity wasn’t a huge issue back then.
 Maybe we were so active back then that we overcame the negatives of our high-bread diet.